-With over 2 billion active users, Instagram is one of the most powerful platforms for brands, influencers, and businesses of all sizes.
-But getting real results requires more than just likes, it takes strategic analysis of your data to understand what’s working, spot growth opportunities, and track campaign performance.
+With over 2 billion active users, Instagram is one of the most powerful platforms for brands, agencies, and businesses of all sizes.
+But real results take more than likes - they take a clear read of your Instagram metrics: follower growth, reach, engagement per format, and which hashtags actually convert.

 We've selected a set of essential metrics to help you fully understand how your Instagram profile is performing: